czetsuyatech/ct-keycloak-iam/docs/development.md

 ## SubModules

 This project is built such that the main project with customized Keycloak running on Docker is exposed to the public.
-Its submodules are hosted on another repositories in private such as Keycloak SPIs, Spring Security, etc.
+Its submodules are hosted on other repositories in private such as Keycloak SPIs, Spring Security, etc.

 **Add the submodules to your project**